mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 #     appendFilePath: true # to append file path to Edit link
 ---

 This article is about the workshop I conducted at the Kubernetes Summit 2024 in Taiwan.
 In this practical workshop, we will introduce a standard Helm Chart directory structure and the basic settings of its various components.
-I will guide you through creating your own Helm Chart from scratch, using Helm Template and Helm dependency to write an easy-to-use and scalable Helm Chart.
+I will guide you through creating your own Helm Chart from scratch, using Helm Template and Helm Dependency to write an easy-to-use and scalable Helm Chart.
 We will also use GitHub Pages and GitHub Actions to help share the latest version of your Helm Chart more easily through Helm Repo.
 The article is lengthy, so please make good use of the table of contents to quickly jump to the sections you want to explore.

 ## Environment Setup
 ### Git